Four arrests made after two shootings in Auckland suburb

-Police have arrested four people in relation to two shootings that occurred in Glen Innes in the last two months.
+Police have arrested four people after two shootings in the eastern Auckland suburb of Glen Innes during the last two months.

-Detective senior sergeant Greg Brand, Auckland City CIB, said that police have this week executed a number of search warrants in relation to two firearms incidents, which occurred on Taniwha St, Glen Innes, on July 19 and August 12 this year.
+Detective Senior Sergeant Greg Brand said police have this week executed several search warrants in relation to two firearms incidents, which occurred on Taniwha St, Glen Innes, on July 19 and August 12.

 Two cars were damaged as a result, and those involved fled the scene in a vehicle.